 Employers may tell workers their exempt status; label them as managers, contractors or the like.
 However, the application of the FLSA may result in a determination that the employer either intentionally or unintentionally mis-classified the workers as independent contractors.
 Employers continue to reap profits at the expenses of its labor force, and the best recourse for the inequitable situation is for the workers to consult an experienced employment attorney to review the facts and the situation to determine whether there has been mis-classification.
 The misclassified independent contractor may be owed overtime wages, lost fringe benefits, and other compensation.
 More importantly, the workers will be eligible in the future if successful in their challenge to shared payroll taxes, unemployment benefits, social security benefits and workers’ compensation benefits.

-Mitchell L. Feldman, Esq. can assist employees involved in overtime and wage and hour disputes as well as employment discrimination matters in Tampa, Orlando Saint Petersburg, Clearwater and throughout Florida.
+Feldman Williams, PLLC can assist employees involved in overtime and wage and hour disputes as well as employment discrimination matters in Tampa, Orlando Saint Petersburg, Clearwater and throughout Florida.